Russian spy agency seeks to expand Internet surveillance

 The draft order, made public on Monday, is likely to deepen concerns over tighter surveillance of the Internet, where debate is much freer than in Russia's conventional media and which security officials have said should be better controlled.

-Russia drew global attention concerning a similar spying program in the United States and Britain after granting former U.S. intelligence agency contractor Edward Snowden temporary asylum.
+Russia drew global attention concerning a similar spying programme in the United States and Britain after granting former U.S. intelligence agency contractor Edward Snowden temporary asylum.

 Snowden's disclosures of sweeping electronic surveillance by the U.S. National Security Agency started an international debate about how much governments should be able to spy on their own citizens.